ObAIoT/-GAS-ObAIoT_GASAPI/README.md

 # ObAIoT_GASAPI
-A collection of useful Google Apps Script API and web services First of all, a Gmail verifier is present for validating if a email address is a valid Gmail.
+A collection of useful Google Apps Script API and web services First of all, a Gmail verifier is present for validating if a email address is a valid "Gmail".<br/>

 # Setup
 * Google Apps Script API